Michael Bluth: Character history

 Michael's wife Tracy died (presumably of ovarian cancer) two years prior to the first season, and she was in a coma for some months before she passed.
 In the show, Michael is often reluctant to date, thinking that his son would disapprove, and most of his relationships have featured misunderstandings or outright deception.
 His wife's death is usually the subject of tasteless and unaware jokes made by his family members.

 In season 3, it is revealed that there is a typo on his birth certificate and that his legal name is Nichael Bluth.
 Also, Michael discovers the truth about his father's crimes and his sister's identity.
 In the last episode, Michael and his son George Michael try once more to abandon the Bluth family by sailing away on a yacht, but after they arrive at the new home, they find that George Sr. was also on the yacht.

 In season 4, Michael's fortunes decline swiftly and he becomes more petulant, narcissistic, and guile as he avoids a massive debt to Lucille Austero, manipulates his family into signing away their movie portrayal rights, and allows his relationship with George Michael to deteriorate by encroaching on his privacy, petulantly avoiding him, and carrying on a relationship with the same woman as his son.
+During this season, Michael attended University of Phoenix online; it is not specified whether he earned a degree from this institution nor if he earned a degree when he was younger from elsewhere.

 Michael is the only character who has appeared in every episode of the series.